 “In order for someone to become certified organic they must contact an NOP accredited certifying agent,” says Sam Jones-Ellard, Public Affairs Specialist for the USDA.
 “The certifying agent audits the operation and ensures that they meet all standards and Federal regulations.”
 The NOP regulations are stringent and comprehensive, and include standards for production, handling, labeling, certification and accreditation.
 The same standards apply to both certified human and pet foods.
 In order to be considered for certification, a farm or handling operation has to submit a plan to a certifying agent.
 The plan must lay out in detail what practices and substances the farm or facility uses in food production – including even basic things like cleaners and sanitizers.
 It must also include information about who supplies ingredients not sourced on site, and provide proof of their organic status.
 The facility’s records must keep track of ingredients and products that come and go from the operation, and there must also be practices in place to prevent organic and nonorganic products from intermingling.

 Next time you’re at the grocery store, take a look for products that bear the USDA Organic Seal.
 This distinctive circular logo reads “USDA Organic” and verifies that the product contains 95% to 100% organic ingredients.
-Use of the seal is optional but if the packaging says “100% organic” or “organic”, the product has been certified (see sidebar for more information).
+Use of the seal is optional but if the packaging says “100% organic” or “organic”, the product has been certified.
 Use of these terms without certification is punishable by law and can result in an $11,000 fine.

 Many different foods and ingredients may be certified organic, from grains and meats to dairy products, vegetables and fruit.
 However, there are some that can never be certified organic, including all genetically-modified and synthetic ingredients.
 “The use of Genetic Engineering (GE) technology is not allowed in any organic products at any level,” says Sam.
 “As a general rule, most natural (nonsynthetic) substances are allowed in organic production and most synthetic substances are prohibited.
 Salt and water are allowed in organic products and do not count toward the percentage of organic ingredients in the final product.”